svelteuidev/svelteui/docs/src/pages/theming/utilities.md

 ## Usage

-You can use any of the utilities through the `override` prop or using the `css` function.
+You can use any of the utilities through the `override` prop, the `css` function, or the `createStyles` function.

 <Preview cols={1} {code}>
     <Box css={demoStyles} />